smoore4moma/tms-web/README.md

   ```shell
   jspm install
   ```
-6. The code will run mutch faster once it is minified and bundled, execute the following command to do so (use unbundle to, um, unbundle):
+6. The code will run much faster once it is minified and bundled, execute the following command to do so (use unbundle to, um, unbundle):

   ```shell
   gulp bundle